incompl/inlay/README.md

 ### & max-content-width {css width}

 Assures that the width of this block's content cannot be wider than {css width}.
 To do this, an additional child HTML element is created with a max-width of {css width} and with `margin: auto;`

-### & inline-block-children

-(not implemented) (api unsure)

-Specifies that the children of this block have the CSS display type of `inline-block`.
-Assures that there are no whitespace-only text nodes between those children, preventing the need for [margin hacks](http://css-tricks.com/fighting-the-space-between-inline-block-elements/).